 B) if it’s dangerous or abusable, remains under the control of the social regime.

 Unless it’s expressly a prototype, all fictional technology works.
-In fact, it often works for that which is wasn’t designed.
-Every episode of Star Trek involves the engineering team re-purposing the engine or the sensor arrays to do something they were never designed to do.
+In fact, it often works so well, it can do things it wasn’t engineered to do.
+Every episode of Star Trek involves the Enterprise team re-purposing the engine or the sensor arrays to do something they were never designed to do.

 And yet, consider that across more than 40 years of life, I’ve never once owned a printer that worked without fault.

-The paradigm for most science fiction is nuclear technology, which still requires some advanced physics to understand and manipulate, and, more importantly, a state apparatus — funding and a defensive infrastructure — to collect, retain, and refine the necessary fissile material.
+The paradigm for most advanced science fiction tech is nuclear power, which still requires some advanced physics to understand and manipulate, and, more importantly, a state apparatus — funding and a defensive infrastructure — to collect, retain, and refine the necessary fissile material.

 In the three-quarters of a century since they were invented, only ten countries have developed nuclear weapons: the US, Russia, the UK, France, China, Israel, South Africa, India, Pakistan, and North Korea.
 Another eight have (or had) access, either through NATO or as a result of being a former Soviet republic: Belgium, Germany, Italy, the Netherlands, Turkey, Belarus, Kazakhstan, and Ukraine.